 Our first stop was just next to the dining area where our hangi (food) cooked in an earth oven (Hangi Pit) in the ground and learn the preparation and contents of the traditional hangi.

-We then stop next to a waka (canoe), if I remember correctly this specific one was used in a movie but my memories might be falling me, and there our guide/host told us about how the first Maori came to New Zealand using canoes.
+We then stop next to a waka (canoe), if I remember correctly this specific one was used in a movie but my memories might be failing me, and there our guide/host told us about how the first Maori came to New Zealand using canoes.

 He also told us how his family still build canoes by hand and that the one that we would see just after was one of those.